How to Regulate Tech at Home without Waging War

 We are raising a generation of digital natives: children are born into a world with instant internet access, touchscreens, apps and technology that reaches nearly every area of their lives from birth.
+Here at Stamford American, we care about the wellbeing of our students and are committed to help them navigate the negative effects and aspects of tech use.
 The scientific evidence is pretty clear – too much screen time is not great for kids, especially children younger than five years old.
 But limiting technology in the home when it is so pervasive everywhere else can be challenging.

 What's a concerned parent to do?
 If you're tired of fighting the uphill battle over screens and tech in your home, the following tips can help you strike a healthy balance.